 - Outgoing Study Plan – Book a meeting with your faculty by the Faculty Appointment Deadline to discuss your degree requirements and subject choices and to gain approval for your outgoing study plan

-- Applying – Please submit your exchange application by the Exchange Application Deadline according to the instructions provided
+- Applying – Please submit your application by the Trimester Abroad Application Deadline according to the instructions provided

-If you wish to go on exchange during Trimester 2, 2015, please make sure you meet the following deadlines:
+If you wish to undertake a Trimester Abroad in Trimester 1, 2017, please make sure you meet the following deadlines:

 Meet with your faculty by the Faculty Appointment Deadline to discuss your degree requirements and subject choices – your faculty course adviser will eventually need to sign off on your outgoing study plan

-Ensure that the exchange application steps outlined above are completed by this deadline – your exchange application can only be submitted between the Faculty Appointment Deadline and the Exchange Application Deadline
+Ensure that the application steps outlined above are completed by this deadline – your application can only be submitted between the Faculty Appointment Deadline and the Trimester Abroad Application Deadline

-What's the difference between Study Abroad Program and Exchange Programs?
+What's the difference between a Study Abroad and Exchange?

 |Study overseas at a (non-partner) university of your choice||Study overseas at one of Deakin's many partner universities|